Can Dogs Eat Peas? An In-Depth Look

 When Dogs and Peas Don’t Mix

 Just because peas aren’t toxic and can provide health benefits for your dog doesn’t mean there aren’t any potential problems with serving them, however.
-Peas won’t elicit toxicity-induced vomiting in your dog, but they may cause them to vomit if they don’t agree with your dog’s stomach.
+Peas won’t elicit toxicity-induced vomiting in your dog, but they may cause them to vomit if they disagree with your dog’s stomach.

 That, unfortunately, isn’t always something you can account for, as all dogs, just like all humans, are different.
-You won’t know whether your dogs will have a negative reaction to them until you let them try it.
+You won’t know whether your dogs will react negatively until you let them try it.
 As such, you should not feed your dog too many peas, especially for a first try.

 Furthermore, while vitamins are vital for your dog’s health, too much of a good thing can be very bad indeed, leading to health problems.
 For example, too much Vitamin A can leave your dog dehydrated.
 You, therefore, want to be careful about how many vitamins you give your dog.